-The Finance department, following COVID-19 protocol set by the University, will be opening the student accounts office for safe on campus service from September 8 to September 25.
-Service will be offered by both in-office staff and through remote delivery.
+The Finance department, following COVID-19 protocol set by the University, Student Accounts staff is continuing our work remotely and are here to help you.
 If you would like to meet with a specific team member on campus, it is recommended you pre-arrange the time and date directly with them.

 Our office is currently working through a high volume of email and phone calls and will continue to respond.
 When leaving us a message, be sure to include your student number, name, contact information and a brief explanation of the purpose of your call or email.
 We can be reached by emailing: email@example.com or calling 705-748-1317.
 Thank you for your patience and understanding during this busy time.

 The Student Accounts Office serves as the administration point for most university fees and charges, however, we cannot make adjustments to any fees without the permission of the appropriate department.

 It is important to review your statement of account regularly, especially after registration changes.
 In addition to term fees due at the beginning of the term, other fees such as departmental fees (field trips, supplies), late payment fees may be posted to your account throughout the year.

 Students must plan their registration activity carefully, It is the student's responsibility to be familiar with the academic calendar for financial and academic matters and penalties.

 Tuition consist's of registration, ancillary and levy fees.
 Tuition is assessed per term at differentiated rates between:

 - Programs of study